You can stay with TelstraSuper into retirement by opening a tax-effective RetireAccess account.

 Research done by the Association of Super Funds of Australia (ASFA) indicates that if you want to be able to afford nice clothes, travel, eat out occasionally and own a reasonable car you should aim for a “comfortable” retirement.
 To achieve this you’ll need around $640,000 in savings for a couple or $545,000 for an individual if you retire at age 67.
 If you retire earlier you’ll need to have saved more.

-Our retirement income projector can show you how long your super may last in retirement and can give you an idea of how different retirement ages may affect this outcome.
+Our retirement lifestyle planner can show you how long your super may last in retirement and can give you an idea of how different retirement ages may affect this outcome.
 You also might like to consider how your super can interact with any Age Pension payment you may be eligible for.

 Super is designed to support you in retirement so generally your super must stay in the system until you’re retired.
 There are a number of circumstances where you can access your super including if you’ve reached: